Chang'e: In other depictions

-Adaptations into film and novels

-In 2020, a film called Over the Moon premiered on Netflix.
-A young girl named Fei Fei flies to the Moon using a rocket she built to find Chang'e.
-Her hope is to convince her father true love exists and persuade him not to remarry.
-Chang'e is mourning over the loss of Houyi, who died on earth before they could be reunited.
-She believes Fei Fei holds the key to reuniting her with Houyi (through a magical potion created by Jade Rabbit) before the last sliver of moonlight is gone.

 Space travel

 Chang'e was mentioned in a conversation between Houston CAPCOM and the Apollo 11 crew just before the first Moon landing in 1969:

-Ronald Evans (CC): Among the large headlines concerning Apollo this morning, is one asking that you watch for a lovely girl with a big rabbit.
-An ancient legend says the girl named Chang-O has been living there for 4,000 years.
+Ronald Evans (CC): Among the large headlines concerning Apollo this morning, there's one asking that you watch for a lovely girl with a big rabbit.
+An ancient legend says a beautiful Chinese girl named Chang-O has been living there for 4,000 years.
 It seems she was banished to the Moon because she stole the pill of immortality from her husband.
 You might also look for her companion, a large Chinese rabbit, who is easy to spot since he is always standing on his hind feet in the shade of a cinnamon tree.
 The name of the rabbit is not reported.

 Michael Collins (CMP): Okay.
 We'll keep a close eye out for the bunny girl.
 (Note: NASA transcripts had attributed the response to Aldrin (Apollo 11 Technical Air-to-Ground Voice Transcription.
 National Aeronautics and Space Administration.
 Page 179), but corrected NASA transcripts attribute it to Collins (Woods, W. David; MacTaggart, Kenneth D.; O'Brien, Frank.
 "Day 5: Preparations for Landing".
 The Apollo 11 Flight Journal.
 National Aeronautics and Space Administration.
 Retrieved 26 June 2018.))

 The International Astronomical Union has assigned the name Chang-Ngo to a small impact crater on the Moon.

 In 2007, China launched its first lunar probe, a robotic spacecraft named Chang'e 1 in the Goddess' honor.
 A second robotic probe, named Chang'e 2, was launched in 2010.
 A third Chang'e spacecraft, called Chang'e 3, landed on the Moon on 14 December 2013, making China the third country to achieve such a feat after the former Soviet Union and the United States.
 The lander also delivered the robotic rover Yutu ("Jade Rabbit") to the lunar surface.
 On 3 January 2019, Chang'e 4 touched down on the far side of the Moon and deployed the Yutu-2 rover.
 Likewise all Chinese landers since then are named as Chang'e.